-The council owned site has remained a long term vacant site on the edge of Stourbridge ring road and is a key gateway site to the Town Centre.
+The council owned site has remained a long-term vacant site on the edge of Stourbridge ring road and is a key gateway site to the Town Centre.
 Having previously been terraced housing until the 1990's, the houses were subsequently demolished to facilitate the re-alignment of Enville Street (A458).

-The Councils Housing and Communities department have recently taken a keen interest in the site for the development of affordable housing and a scheme has subsequently been developed for a 10-unit affordable scheme with public consultation being undertaken in February 2022 and a subsequent planning application (P22/0332) submitted in April 2022.
-A decision on the planning application is due imminently.
-The cost of the scheme will be met from existing approved capital budgets within the public sector housing capital programme for delivery of new build council homes, and future maintenance from the Housing Revenue Account.
+The site can support development of a housing led10-unit scheme in line with planning application (P22/0332), planning approval was gained March 2022.